 Robin and I drove into the Winnipesaukee Scenic Railroad station in Meredith.

-The sign out in front of the the Winnipesaukee Scenic Railroad station in Meredith, New Hampshire.
+The sign in front of the station.

 The emblem of the Hobo & Winnipesaukee Scenic Railroads.

 Our Winnipesaukee Scenic Railroad Bike Train from Meredith to Wiers Beach.

 Hobo Railroad SW1000 1012, ex.
 LTEX 3631, exx.
 BNSF 3631, nee Burlington Northern 438 built by Electro-Motive Division in 1970.

 Winnipesaukee Scenic Railroad coach 9151, nee Reading RDC-1 9151 built by Budd in 1952.